 World Heritage Youth Forum (2000) First Pacific

-This World Heritage Youth Forum was the first such forum to be held in the Pacific region.
+This World Heritage Youth Forum from 23-28 November 2000 in Cairns, Australia, was the first such forum to be held in the Pacific region.
 This enabled a unique Pacific focus with students and teachers from 14 Pacific nations and East Timor participating in the Youth Forum and the simultaneous Associated Schools Project Network (ASPnet) Pacific region meeting.

 - Expand knowledge and awareness of the importance of World Heritage and the World Heritage Convention